chaoos/zwoosh/README.md

 ## CSS

-Swoosh need some CSS classes.
-Their purpose is quikly explained below:
+Swoosh needs some CSS classes.
+Their purpose is quickly explained below:

 - `sw-outer` is added to the given container element (the swoosh element).
 This class **should not be used** to style the container element.
 Use an own CSS class instead.
 - `sw-inner` is the class added to the inner element, which wraps all the content of the swoosh element.